UKHomeOffice/callisto-docs/collaberations/onboardinguser.md

 | HR Line Manager Staff Number       |                                                                                                                                  | How will we manage the difference between Line and Duty Manager, (Metis Absences uses Line Manager, and an escalation if LM does not respond)                                                                                                                                                                                     |
 | Email Address                      |                                                                                                                                  | For Notifications?                                                                                                                                                                                                                                                                                                                |

+Our preferred integration pattern for Metis to Callisto messages is the publish & subscribe design pattern using a messaging bus, such as Kafka that Metis can publish events However, whilst this cannot be achieved witihin the scope of Private Beta the introduction of a METIS Adaptor allows us to simply replace the adaptor once full asynchronous METIS interfaces can be built.

+This is more efficient than Callisto polling Metis looking for changes that have occurred as well as guaranteeing the integrity of the message passing mechanism.
+In addition, this approach eliminates tight coupling of Metis & Callisto allowing either system to operate without the other.

 ![Ingest METIS Person Data](../images/ingestmetisint006persondata.png)

 ### TAMS data